June 20, 2017

 Have a finger in every pie

 Social Media is all about building relationships by word of mouth.
 A PR professional must build relationships with the audience and with the media fraternity.
 Social media platforms make finding contacts effortless, making connecting with the individual a breeze.
-A simple follow a Twitter account, regularly sharing updates from a specific account can make connecting with the individual that much more easier as he or she will appreciate your move in sharing their content.
+A simple follow a Twitter account, regularly sharing updates from a specific account can make connecting with the individual that much easier as he or she will appreciate your move in sharing their content.
 You can even drop a private message too with a request of making a mention about your content.
-LinkedIn—a platform for professionals and corporate–is also a right place for building relations.
+LinkedIn—a platform for professionals and corporate–is also the right place for building relations.
 A request to join a group of professionals on a specific subject can give you access to a group that regularly discusses on industry topics.

-The widespread following that social media platforms command make them apt for sharing or spreading information.
+The widespread following that social media platforms command makes them apt for sharing or spreading information.
 A study conducted by ING on the impact of social media on the activities of PR and journalists found 50 per cent of journalists look at social media as a main source of information.
 PR professionals looking to attract specific individuals can tag them on Facebook or use the individuals’ or enterprises Twitter handle to get immediate attention.